Obsession (1976 film): Plot

-In 1959, Michael Courtland, a New Orleans real estate developer, has his life shattered when his youthful wife Elizabeth and his little daughter Amy are abducted.
+In 1959, Michael Courtland, a New Orleans real estate developer, has his life shattered when his wife Elizabeth and daughter Amy are abducted.
 The police recommend he provide the kidnappers with a briefcase of plain paper cut into dollars instead of the demanded ransom, as the kidnappers will then be more likely to surrender when cornered rather than flee with cash.
 Courtland accepts this plan, occasioning a bungled car chase and a spectacular explosion in which the kidnappers and victims perish.
 Courtland blames himself for his family's passing.

-Sixteen years later, in 1975, Courtland is obsessed with his late wife and often visits a monument he has had built in her memory, a replica of the church (the Basilica di San Miniato al Monte) in Florence, Italy where the two of them first met.
+Sixteen years later, Courtland is obsessed with his late wife and often visits a monument he has had built in her memory, a replica of the church (the Basilica di San Miniato al Monte) in Florence, Italy, where the two of them first met.
 His business partner Robert LaSalle convinces Courtland to tag along on a work trip to Florence.
-While there, Courtland revisits the church and finds a young woman named Sandra who resembles his late wife.
+While there, Courtland revisits the church and finds a young woman named Sandra Portinari who resembles his late wife.
 The already slightly unhinged Courtland begins to court Sandra and subtly attempts to transform her into Elizabeth's duplicate.